beautybird/Parallax-goRouter-Provider/README.md

 # myandroidapp

-Design A Full Android App With Flutter
+Design A Full Android App With Flutter.
+It's a project in progress :)

 1- We use the Parallax API to create few pages.